Unknown tragedies: fire on K-19

 21 October 2018 00: 29

-Hello members of the forum!
-Came across this site.
+Hello forum members!
+I came across this site.
 I read it.
-And did not understand where the author got such information?
-Several episodes are just a cry from the heart.
-I was personally involved in a rescue operation in 72.
-Firstly, no one was washed off the side, as far as I remember.
-The aggressor's ship was not American, but Canadian.
-And the American stood at a considerable distance from the operation and planes and helicopters always took off from him, which prevented us from working.
-"Beshtau", not a Russian ship, but a Soviet one, arrived a few days after us.
-And he never tried to take the K-19 in tow.
-Because we already took it in tow and towed it not at a speed of 6 km / h, but at 6 knots.
-And this is far from 6 km / h.
-Why such a low speed?
-1. The tug was driven into the K-19, because. the bollards did not come out.
-2. In that stormy situation there was no time for wake formation.
-And if only to take her in tow.
-3. the tug was started at an angle of approximately 45 degrees.
-For these 3 reasons, the speed was low.
-I was assigned to SB-38.
-We evacuated 19 people from the K-52 by the "wet method", being on the quarterdeck under a furious wave and amerikos on "phantoms", which, on low level flight, on approach to us, turned on the afterburner and from this roar a 50 mm nylon tug flew out of our hands ...
-We were able to take this in tow K-19, after six attempts of the "Rescuer" of the project like SB-38, but with a civilian crew.
-We kind of had a social competition with them.
+And I don’t understand where the author got this information from?
+Several episodes are simply a cry from the heart.
+I personally participated in the rescue operation in 72.
+Firstly, no one was washed away, as far as I remember.
+The aggressor’s ship was not American, but Canadian.
+And the American was at a considerable distance from the operation and planes and helicopters were always taking off from it, which interfered with our work.
+“Beshtau”, not a Russian ship, but a Soviet one, arrived a few days after us.
+And it never tried to take K-19 in tow.
+Because we had already taken it in tow and towed it not at a speed of 6 km/h, but 6 knots.
+And this is far from 6 km/h.
+And why such a low speed?
+1. The tug was put behind the K-19’s rudders, because the bollards did not come out.
+2. In that stormy situation, there was no time for a wake formation.
+If only to take it in tow.
+3. the tug was brought in at an angle of about 45 degrees.
+These are the 3 reasons why the speed was low.
+I was assigned to the SB-38.
+We evacuated 19 people from the K-52 "wet way", being on the stern under a furious wave and the Americans in the "phantoms", which in low-level flight, approaching us, turned on the afterburner and from this roar the 50 mm nylon tug flew out of our hands.
+We were able to take the K-19 in tow, after six attempts by the "Rescuer", a project like the SB-38, but with a civilian crew.
+We had a kind of social competition with them.
 And we won.
-And the helicopter pilots, super masters of their craft, evacuated from the nuclear submarine in this furious storm, when the boat was thrown up and down to the height of a 5-storey building, through the wheelhouse of 4 people.
-And tell you how the political officer got the "Red Star"?
+And the helicopter pilots, super masters of their craft, evacuated 5 people from the submarine in this furious storm, when the boat was thrown up and down to the height of a 4-story building, through the wheelhouse.
+And should I tell you how the political officer got the "Red Star"?
 It's just hilarious, if you can call it hilarious in this situation.
-If interested, write, I will answer.
-And by the song.
-Who just did not appropriate it to themselves.
-Even in the commentary "yurypetrunin" another writer, however, appropriated not to himself, but to his classmate.
+If you're interested, write, I'll answer.
+And about the song.
+Who hasn't appropriated it for themselves.
+Even in the comment "yurypetrunin" another composer, though he didn't appropriate it for himself, but for his classmate.

 Glory to our heroes submariners.